Amarsah15/LeetLab/README.md

 # Demo

-You can view the live demo of the Weather App [here](https://leetlab-rho.vercel.app/).
+You can view the live demo [here](https://leetlab-rho.vercel.app/).

 ---